toucham/DICSharp/README.md

 ### Structure

-- The root project will contain the .NET Standard 2.0 lib for running the user to pull and run the automatatic service registeration extension.
+- `DIRegisterService` contains the .NET 5.0+ lib with the logic for automatic service registeration extension.
-- `Dev` : contains the ASP.NET project that contains the mock extension to automaticreated inside
+- `Dev` contains the ASP.NET project that contains the mock extension to automaticreated inside
+- `OtherServices` contains the code for testing multi-assemblies project

 ### Possible Cases to Cover